Ccucumber12/CSL_2024/lab1/CSL_HW1_Report.md

 * Understood the basic usage of packages like OpenCV
 * number detection:
-  Understood how to attract features from handwritten digits and use a decision tree to classify them
+  Understood how to extract features from handwritten digits and use a decision tree to classify them
 * gesture detection:
   Used geometrical properties to identify each gesture.
-For example, considering how the slope between two points changes over time, or considering the centroid of touch points to distinguish similar gestures.
+For example, we consider how the slope between two points changes over time for rotation, and we also consider the centroid of touch points to distinguish between similar gestures.
 We also used timers to calculate how many frames we should expect between double taps.
 * finger detection:
   Understood how to use relative displacement between consecutive frames to identify the same finger ID.